 Psychological Assessments and Interventions (20 credits)

 This module covers psychology as it may be applied to the reduction of re-offending by convicted criminals.
-The central focus of the module is the 'what works' literature.
-A range of topics will be covered demonstrating the broad application of psychology to offender rehabilitation in the Criminal Justice System, and within Wales particularly.
-These topics include: (1) Offender assessment: risk, need and protective factors (2) factors affecting response to treatment; (3) ethical issues of compulsory treatment; and (4) interventions for a range of offending behaviours.
+The central focus of the module is the application of models of offender rehabilitation to inform current assessment and interventions practice.
+A range of topics will be covered demonstrating the broad application of psychology to offender rehabilitation in the Criminal Justice System.
+These topics include: (1) Offender assessment: risk, need and protective factors (2) interventions for a range of offending behaviours 3) factors affecting response to interventions.

 Theories of Criminal Behaviour (10 credits)